Nikki M. Taylor

 Nikki M. Taylor is an American historian.
-She is professor of history at Howard University and author of three books on nineteenth-century African-American history.
+She is professor of history at Howard University and author of four books on nineteenth-century African-American history.

 Education

 Nikki Marie Taylor was born in Toledo, Ohio.
 As an undergraduate, Taylor studied United States history at the University of Pennsylvania and was a participant in the Mellon Minority Undergraduate Fellowship Program.
 She had expected to go to law school but the study of history drew her in; she graduated in 1994, submitting an honors thesis supervised by Drew Gilpin Faust.
 She next went to study history in Ghana on a Fulbright Fellowship.
 Returning to the US, she enrolled at Duke University, where she earned an MA (1996) and PhD (2001) in US history, as well as a certificate in women's studies.
-Her dissertation, ‘“Frontiers of Freedom:’ The African-American Experience in Cincinnati, 1802-1862”, was supervised by Sydney Nathans, Peter Wood, Raymond Gavins, John Thompson, and Robert Korstad.
+Her dissertation, '"Frontiers of Freedom:' The African-American Experience in Cincinnati, 1802-1862", was supervised by Sydney Nathans, Peter Wood, Raymond Gavins, John Thompson, and Robert Korstad.

 Teaching

 From 2001 to 2005, Taylor taught at Vassar College as an assistant professor of American history, then joined the University of Cincinnati where she taught until 2013, first as assistant then associate professor of American history.
 In 2014 she joined Texas Southern University as professor and chair of the department of history and geography.
 In 2017, she moved to Howard University.
-At Howard she is professor and chair of the history department.
+At Howard she is a Professor in the Department of History, and was chair of the department from 2018 to 2023.